Norwegian Vietnamese: Education

 Vietnamese culture places an emphasis on education.
 Even though the elder first generation immigrants in the age of 30 to 44 often do not have a higher education, the second generation, and the younger first-generation immigrants from 19 to 24 years old, generally have a much higher level of education.
 A 2012 study found that Vietnamese Norwegians—both those born in Norway, and the foreign-born—had slightly better grades than ethnic Norwegians in secondary school despite their parents having lower levels of education.
 A survey from 2006 reported that 88 percent of Vietnamese finished upper secondary school, the same percentage as ethnic Norwegians.
 A 2006 survey also showed that Vietnamese students had the highest grades in upper secondary school among the ten largest non-western immigrant groups in Norway, averaging similar grades as Norwegians.

 A 2006 survey showed that the Vietnamese ethnic group had the fourth highest percentage who finished a bachelor degree (after Indians, Chinese, and Norwegians) and the third highest percentage who finished a master's degree.
-The Vietnamese tend to be well-represented in higher education, as there is a 10 percent greater chance for a Vietnamese-Norwegian having finished higher education than a white Norwegian.
+The Vietnamese tend to be well-represented in higher education, as there is a 10 percent greater chance for a Vietnamese-Norwegian having finished higher education than Norwegians.